Fire Museum Moves to Blowing Rock, 1959

 O’Meara’s museum opened [at its last location?] on February 11, 1956.
 Source: Miami Herald, Apr 2, 1957.

-In August 1958, the Miami news report that Hialeah city officials were studying a request from O’Meara for funding.
+In August 1958, newspapers reported that Hialeah city officials were studying a request from O’Meara for funding.
 He wrote a letter stating that lack of operating funds might force the museum’s closure.
-He stated that he estimated between $300 and $400 a month was needed for rent and utilities on the building.
+He stated that between $300 and $400 a month was needed for rent and utilities on the building.
 The museum had been operating at a loss since it operated 12 years ago.
 This was their first request for help to the city.
 The museum, said the article, was recognized by the Smithsonian Institution as “being the largest collection of fire department apparatus in the world.”
 It was open to the public seven days a week.

-Said O’Meara in a newspaper article in May 1959, he was moving them to the “North Carolina summer resort at Blowing Rock” so that “more people than ever before” could see the historical fire equipment.
-The Palm Beach Post in May 1959 reported that Grover Robbins, current owner of the Tweetsie Railroad, was “instrumental” in bringing the fire museum to North Carolina.
+In May 1959, newspapers reported that O’Meara was moving them to the “North Carolina summer resort at Blowing Rock” so that “more people than ever before” could see the historical fire equipment.
+Grover Robbins, current owner of the Tweetsie Railroad in Blowing Rock, was “instrumental” in bringing the fire museum to North Carolina.

 Then What Happened?